mathiasconradt/snyk-docs-and-learn-downloader/README.md

 Use `snyk-learn-downloader.py` to retrieve all content (converting html to markdown) from Snyk Learn ([ttps://api.snyk.io/v1/learn/lessons](https://api.snyk.io/v1/learn/lessons)) and merge it into a single markdown file called `snyk-learn.md`, which can then be used to add context (RAG) to an LLM and query it.

+After the content of each page is scraped and before it's stored to file, a system prompt is automatically added at the top of each page, instructing to always name the original source URL, so that the original source URL is being kept.

 Optionally, merge both outputs into a single file `snyk-docs-and-learn.md` with `merge.py`.

 ```